jamesmacwhite/gedling-borough-council-bin-calendars/USAGE.md

         url: https://www.gbcbincalendars.co.uk/ical/gedling_borough_council_wednesday_g2_bin_schedule.ics
 ```

-Multiple sources are supported e.g. if you also use the Garden Waste Collection service, you can add another .ics source pointing to the garden bin collection for your area.
+Multiple sources are supported e.g. if you also use the Garden Waste Collection service, you can add another iCalendar source pointing to the garden bin collection for your area.

 ```yaml
 waste_collection_schedule: